UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day1.md

    - slurm-16nodes.out: Mop/s/process  =                   1178.52
 what's the conclusion from the result??
 More nodes then less operations?

    - The purpose of the exercise was to measure the performance for different number of tasks of the simulation.
-Its measure is Mop/s/process, where Mop/s = milion of operations per second.
+Its measure is Mop/s/process, where Mop/s = million of operations per second.
    - The results above show that the performance decreases with increasing number of tasks, which is bad, meaning that to use resources optimally you should use fewer tasks.
 This is a very small simulation, and it does not really matter if it takes 20 or 50 seconds.
 For realistic simulations (think hours or days), you should do some tests to find out a good balance between performance (Mop/s/process) and the time needed to run the simulation.

 10. How do I make plots in linux? (related to the scaling task)